Iran says military shot down plane in error, after denial drew scrutiny abroad

-DUBAI (Reuters) - Iran said on Saturday it had mistakenly shot down a Ukrainian plane killing all 176 people aboard and voiced its deep regret, after initially denying it brought down the aircraft in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.
+DUBAI (Reuters) - Iran said on Saturday it had mistakenly shot down a Ukrainian plane killing all 176 aboard and voiced deep regret, after initially denying it brought down the aircraft in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.

-Wednesday’s crash heightened international pressure on Iran after months of friction with the United States and tit-for-tat military attacks.
-Tensions in the Middle East intensified last week after a U.S. drone strike killed an Iranian general in Iraq, prompting Tehran to fire at U.S. targets on Wednesday.
+Wednesday’s crash heightened pressure on Iran after months of friction with the United States and tit-for-tat attacks.
+A U.S. drone strike had killed an Iranian general in Iraq on Jan.
+3, prompting Tehran to fire at U.S. targets on Wednesday.

-Canada, which had 57 citizens on board, and the United States had said they believed an Iranian missile brought down the aircraft although they said it was probably an accident.
+Canada, which had 57 citizens on board, and the United States both said they believed an Iranian missile brought down the aircraft although they said it was probably an accident.
 Canada’s foreign minister had told Iran “the world is watching.”

-Ukraine had been more cautious in apportioning blame, but said it had agreed with Canada to push for an objective investigation.
+Responding to Iran’s U-turn, Ukraine’s President Volodymyr Zelenskiy said he wanted an official apology and full cooperation, demanding those responsible to be held to account.

-“The Islamic Republic of Iran deeply regrets this disastrous mistake,” Iranian President Hassan Rouhani wrote on Twitter.
+“The Islamic Republic of Iran deeply regrets this disastrous mistake,” Iranian President Hassan Rouhani wrote on Twitter, promising those behind the incident would be prosecuted.
 “My thoughts and prayers go to all the mourning families.”

+Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike in an investigation and Iran may have felt a swift policy reversal was better than battling rising criticism abroad, as well as facing growing anger and grief over the crash at home.

-Many of the victims were Iranian with dual nationality.
+Many victims were Iranians with dual nationality.

 Iran’s Foreign Minister Mohammad Javad Zarif wrote on Twitter that “human error at time of crisis caused by U.S. adventurism led to disaster,” citing an initial armed forces investigation into the crash of the Boeing 737-800.

-An Iranian military statement, which was the first to indicate Iran’s U-turn, said the plane had flown close to a sensitive military site belonging to the elite Revolutionary Guards.
+An Iranian military statement, the first to indicate Iran’s shift in position, said the plane had flown close to a sensitive military site belonging to the elite Revolutionary Guards.

-It said that, at the time, planes had been spotted on radar near strategic sites which led to “higher sensitivity within air defence systems”, adding that responsible parties would be referred to a judicial department in the military.
+It said that, at the time, planes had been spotted on radar near strategic sites which led to “further alertness” in air defence units, adding that responsible parties would be referred to a judicial department in the military.

-Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike during any investigation and Iran may have felt it best to make a swift policy reversal than battle rising criticism abroad.
+Ukraine’s Foreign Minister Vadym Prystaiko had said on Friday that the plane was following a normal flight corridor.

+Experts said a probe would almost certainly have shown up tell-tale holes and other signs on the remains of the fuselage that a missile was to blame for the incident.

-“There’s nothing you can do to cover it up or hide it,” said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University and a former U.S. National Transportation Safety Board investigator, adding that a missile would leave tell-tale signs on the fuselage.
+“There’s nothing you can do to cover it up or hide it,” said Anthony Brickhouse, an air safety expert at Embry-Riddle Aeronautical University and former U.S. National Transportation Safety Board investigator.
 “Evidence is evidence.”

+Former U.S. Federal Aviation Administration accident investigator, Mike Daniel, told Reuters: “When the facts and evidence started coming out, I think it was inevitable that the government of Iran (would) accept culpability.”

 The White House did not immediately respond to a request for comment.